How a Driver's License Can Be Suspended

-In the state of Arizona, driving under the influence while your license is suspended or revoked is a class 4 felony offense.
+- Driving under the influence while your license is suspended or revoked is a class 4 felony offense.
 This statute can be found in subsection D of ARS 28-1383.
 This is a type of aggravated DUI.
 In the state of Arizona, all aggravated DUI charges are felonies.
-DUI while on a suspended license is one possible way to be charged with an
+DUI while on a suspended license is one possible way to be charged with an aggravated DUI.

 Because the state of Arizona takes these types of traffic violations so seriously, prosecutors at times are successful in proving a defendant guilty by showing that, even though they didn't know, they should have known that they were driving on a suspended license.
 In many cases, people legitimately are not aware that their license was suspended.